 Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

-We interact with relevant U.S. federal agencies (e.g., the Office for Human Research Protections, the FDA, the Office for Civil Rights, and the Office of Research Integrity) to acquire informal and formal guidance related to specific questions, as well as in conjunction with for-cause or not-for-cause investigations or audits.
+Assistance with relevant U.S. federal agencies, including the Office for Human Research Protections, the FDA, the Office for Civil Rights, and the Office of Research Integrity, to acquire informal and formal guidance related to specific questions, as well as in conjunction with for-cause or not-for-cause investigations or audits.

 Advice on FDA regulatory requirements such as the restrictions on the promotion of pharmaceutical products and medical devices; the requirements for bringing FDA-regulated products to market; the treatment of investigational products under expanded access protocols; and the context of humanitarian use devices and special rules regarding the use of human cells, tissues, and cellular and tissue-based products.

 Assistance with the institutional overhead cost of the U.S. Public Health Service and Office of Management and Budget as well as laws applicable to sensitive health information, including genetic, substance abuse, and mental health information.